Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 * It must be **easily scalable**.
 Other parties should be able to join the networks without compromising the security of the infrastructure.
 * It must allow actors to collaborate with **controlled transparency**, **integrity** and **effective performance**

-COnsidering the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for the following reasons:
+Considering the above-mentioned constraints, we have chosen to base our solution on blockchain technology, for the following reasons:

 * It is secure by design and quasi-impossible to hack if carefully used and implemented.
 * It allows strong authentication using wallets